c1swtb/COIT11223-eportfolio/e-portfolio-2-ethical-theory.md

 ### Summary

-The ABC News video follows the Australian Federal Police's re_B00TCMP program, which introduces tech-skilled high school students to ethical hacking and cybersecurity career opportunities.
-A point that stood out to me was that malicious hackers currently have an advantage, creating a need to develop more people with the same technical skills on the ethical side.
+The ABC News video follows the Australian Federal Police's re_B00TCMP program, which introduces high school students to ethical hacking and cybersecurity careers.
+A point that stood out to me was that malicious hackers currently have an advantage, creating a need for more people with the same skills on the ethical side (ABC News 2026).

 ### Justification and reflection

 I chose this artefact because I see hacking itself as ethically neutral.
 How those skills are used is what matters.
-Teaching teenagers offensive hacking techniques carries some risk, but I think it is worth it because otherwise the ethical side remains disadvantaged.
-If someone chooses to work as an ethical hacker, I think they also accept the responsibilities that come with that role, including reporting vulnerabilities rather than exploiting them.
-The workshop did not change this view, but Kantianism gave me a clearer way to explain why intent and the principle behind an action are important.
+Teaching teenagers offensive hacking techniques carries risk, but I think it is worth it because otherwise the ethical side remains disadvantaged.
+Choosing to be an ethical hacker also means accepting responsibilities such as reporting vulnerabilities rather than exploiting them.
+The workshop did not change this view, but Kantianism gave me a clearer way to explain why intent matters.

 ## Artefact 4: Week 4 Workshop Reflection